 In December 2021, Redland City Council adopted the Redlands Coast Koala Conservation Plan 2022-2027 (Plan) and the Koala Conservation Action Plan 2022-2027 (Action Plan).
-The new five year plan will start on 1 July 2022.
-It extends the work already undertaken by Council, our research partners, conservation groups and the community, to continue protecting our koalas into the future.
+The new five year plan commenced on 1 July 2022.
+It extends the extensive work already undertaken by Council, our research partners, conservation groups and the community, to continue protecting our koalas into the future.

 Redlands Coast Koala Conservation Plan 2022-2027 [PDF 1.3MB]

 Redlands Coast Koala Conservation Action Plan 2022-2027 [PDF1.0MB]

 - Koala trails – investigate two trails in Redlands Coast, delivering an engaging community education activity and providing an innovative eco-tourism opportunity for the region.

 - Sentinel sites – selected sites across the city that will be surveyed annually (via drones and detection dogs) to provide data on koala population trends and dynamics.

 - Early disease intervention program – proactively manage disease through a safe capture and treatment program that builds on existing partnerships and programs.

 - Habitat connectivity – evaluation and rehabilitation of habitat through urban restoration projects to improve koala movement opportunities and reduce threats.

 - Digital data platform – map and visually present koala data and contribute to the National Koala Monitoring Program with project partners.

 - Bluetooth koala tagging system – further development of prototype with research partners.